KartikKannapur/kartikkannapur.github.io/learn.md

 - Natural Language Processing with Python Book by Edward Loper, Ewan Klein, and Steven Bird
 - The Elements of Statistical Learning Book by Jerome H. Friedman, Robert Tibshirani, and Trevor Hastie
 - Sams Teach Yourself SQL in 24 Hours
+- SQL Puzzles & Answers 2nd Edition by Joe Celko
+- All of Statistics: A Concise Course in Statistical Inference by Larry Wasserman

 **List of Interesting Papers**:
 - [Bagging Equalizes Influence - Grandvalet, Y. Mach Learn (2004) 55: 251.](https://doi.org/10.1023/B:MACH.0000027783.34431.42)